Posters at Middlebury

 Plotter Printer Locations & Getting Help

-Check hours to be sure (particularly for Armstrong Library) that the location will be open when needed!
+Check library hours to be sure (particularly for Armstrong Library) that the location will be open when needed!

 • Davis Family Library (LIB 242).
-Go to the Helpdesk walk-in LIB 202 for printing assistance with the plotter.
+Go to the Helpdesk walk-in LIB 202 for assistance with the plotter.

 • Armstrong Library, bottom floor cubby (McCardell Bicentennial Hall 155).
 Contact Shawn O'Neil (802-443-3286) for assistance.